Partition sum of thermal, under-constrained systems: Model

 \subsection{Athermal transition and isotropic strain}

 We consider a network that in the athermal limit transitions from floppy (zero shear modulus) to rigid (finite shear modulus) at some critical volume.
-For spring networks or vertex models, this is typically the case when the network percolates the periodic box (in the sense of connectivity percolation).
+For spring networks or vertex models, this is a typical scenario when the network percolates the periodic box (in the sense of connectivity percolation).
 For zero shear strain, $\gamma=0$, we denote this critical volume by $\mathcal{V}^\ast$, where, consistent with our earlier findings \cite{Merkel2019,Lee2022}, we assume here that the system is floppy for $\mathcal{V}<\mathcal{V}^\ast$ and rigid for $\mathcal{V}>\mathcal{V}^\ast$.

 We define the isotropic strain $\varepsilon$ with respect to the critical volume $\mathcal{V}^\ast$: